Timepiece - Time in Status for Jira

 Server/DC to Cloud Migration with JCMA

-Note on JCMA Migration and Issue Histories
+JCMA Migration Bug about Issue Histories

 There was a known bug in JCMA (described in MIG-1032) that caused outdated object IDs in issue histories during Cloud migrations.
 This issue could lead to inconsistencies in status-based Timepiece reports for issues created before the migration.